quicwg/base-drafts/draft-ietf-quic-http.md

 an endpoint receives a second SETTINGS frame on the control stream, the endpoint MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME.

-SETTINGS frames MUST NOT be sent on any steam other than the control stream.
+SETTINGS frames MUST NOT be sent on any stream other than the control stream.
 If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.